pdstools.pega_io.File

 Import a file with Pega-specific schema handling.

 Applies ADM-specific type corrections and schema overrides during import.
-Used internally by read_ds_export() for backward compatibility with legacy code.
+Used internally by read_ds_export().

 Parameters: